Alberto-San/CuriosidadesSpark/RockJVM.md

 ## Physical Plan Terminology:
 Plan: Read from bottom to top.
 Exchange: it happends when repartition.
 It could be round robin partition.
 In the exchange physical plan operation its shown the exhanged column.
+Number of tasks: Number of partitions produced in each stages.

 ```scala
 val ds1 = spark.range(1, 1000000)